guguji666666/Logs-tracing/README.md

 # Tracinglogs

-## Capture HAR logs in web browser
+## Capture HAR logs in Edge/Chrome

 #### 1. Launch the Edge/chrome browser
 #### 2. From the menu, select `... -> More tools -> Developer Tools`.(or press `F12` directly)